ZoneMinder/zoneminder/README.txt

   your database beforehand in case of error.

 o     Console  View  System Display.
-The console  display  was slight  revamped to indicate disk space usage (via the  `df' command) on the events partition,
+The console  display  was slight  revamped to indicate disk space usage (via the  'df' command) on the events partition,

 o     Zone  Form Validation.
 Changes applied in version 1.18.0